Stegosaurus lived in the late Jurassic Period.

 What did Stegosaurus eat?

-Stegosaurus was an herbivore, as its toothless beak and small teeth in its cheeks were not designed to eat flesh and its jaw was not very flexible.
-Its cheeks were an unusual feature, providing Stegosaurus with room to chew and pre-digest its food and store more food than the majority of dinosaurs that lacked cheeks.
+Stegosaurus was an herbivore, as its toothless beak and small teeth were not designed to eat flesh and its jaw was not very flexible.
+Interestingly, unlike other herbivorous, beaked dinosaurs (including Triceratops and the duck-billed Hadrosaurids),Stegosaurus did not have strong jaws and grinding teeth.
+Instead, its jaws likely only allowed up and down movements, and its teeth were rounded and peglike.
+It also had cheeks, which gave it room to chew and store more food than many other of dinosaurs.

 Fossils suggest that Stegosauruses traveled in multi-age herds.

 The first Stegosaurus fossils were discovered in 1876 in Colorado by M.P.
 Felch and were named by Othniel C. Marsh in 1877.

 Fossils from about 80 individuals were discovered in the Morrison Formation, which is centered in Wyoming and Colorado.
 Stegosaurus is even the state fossil of Colorado in tribute to the number of dinosaur skeletons found in the state.
 The formation also reaches into Montana, North Dakota, South Dakota, Nebraska, Kansas, Oklahoma, Texas, New Mexico, Arizona, Utah and Idaho.